lubianat/what_is_a_cell_type/README.md

 An early perspective of the impact of single-cell transcriptomics on the definition of "cell type" and the discovery of new cell classes.
 Discusses the technical advances from bulk techniques, and how that enables a fine-grained perspective on cell function; crucially discusses how incorrect grouping of samples might lead to *qualitatively incorrect* interpretations.
 Cole Trapnell considers also the perspective of pseudotime analysis (e.g. inferring directional time-based state changes from a static populational snapshot), a type of analysis he invented (or at least co-invented).
 He then goes on to discuss the technical aspects of scRNA-seq analysis and other single-cell omics.
 Waddington's developmental landscape and attractor basins/wells are constant topics throughout the article.

+# 2000's

+## 2006

+- Vickaryous MK, Hall BK.
+[Human cell type diversity, evolution, development, and classification with special reference to cells derived from the neural crest.](https://doi.org/10.1017/S1464793106007068) Biological reviews.
+2006 Aug;81(3):425-55.

+Vickaryous (great name, by the way) and Hall present a good overview of the cell type discussion, and provide a list of 411 in the adult *Homo sapiens*, including 145 types of names.
+Their catalog starts from *the cell as a component of one of the four basic tissue types (epithelial, nervous, muscular, and connective tissue* with divisions based on explicit anatomical, functional and molecular criteria, as well as relying on previous catalogs.
+They discuss individually the criteria for including/excluding several cell types, and make it clear that *acceptance of this compilation requires that each cell type listed is presumed to represent a mature, fully differentiated entity (cells are terminally differentiated) and that these cells have a stable differentiation*.
+These cell types are organized under *34 terminal artificial classification categories *(designated A to HH)*.
+Considers cell types *mutable biological units, comparable with species and genes*.

+They discuss cell-type catalogs throughout the second half of the XX century, specially Rodieck & Brening, 1983, but go as further as to discuss Schwann's seminal categorization of cells around 1839.
+Mentions briefly that the "analogy between cell types and organisms is not only convenient but practical".
+The Table 1.
+Pathways to cell type diversity is quite interesting, considering normal development, but also transdifferentiation and metaplasia, topics that are sometimes left aside.